 - Weekly summary exercises (20%): These are weekly exercises available and automatically graded within Canvas.
-A student may take these two times, and the highest score is taken. - Labs / reports (20%) These assignments require running specified tests with Wireshark.

-- Programs / Projects (20%): These assignments require programming to solve specific problems.
+A student may take these two times, and the highest score is taken. - Labs and their reports (20%) These assignments require running specified tests with Wireshark. - Programming Projects (20%): These assignments require programming to solve specific problems.
 These are done offline, and programs will be submitted for evaluation of documentation, correctness, completeness, fulfillment of requirements, and readability.
-Evaluation criteria will be posted before the due date. - Discussions / Demonstration Videos (10%): These will be completed in Canvas. - Midterm Exam (15%): Proctored at a proctoring center (schedule in advance!). - Final Exam (15%): Proctored at a proctoring center (schedule in advance!).
+Evaluation criteria will be posted before the due date. - Discussions and Demonstration Videos (10%): These will be completed in Canyas. - Midterm Exam (15%): Proctored with Proctorio, no need to schedule in advance! - Final Exam (15%): Proctored with Proctorio, no need to schedule in advance!